-This Italian Pesto Salad dressing recipe is perfect to be served on a salad with pizza.
-Keto and Paleo friendly also!
+This pesto salad dressing recipe is fresh, vibrant and easy to make.
+Perfect on salad with pizza.
+Keto and Paleo friendly!

 Pesto Salad Dressing